biancamika/digital-garden/content/notes/1. Resource Notes/The McDonaldization of Education - the rise of slow - Essay.md

 ---
-title: The McDonaldization of Education - the rise of slow - Essay
+title: "The McDonaldization of Education - the rise of slow - Essay"
 ---
 ## Information
 - **Source:** [[Shelley Wright]]